fruition/mac-dev-shim/README.md

 shell ahead of of the globally-installed `docker-compose` executable.
 This could be done per project with [direnv](https://direnv.net/), or (simplest way) by including your global composer `bin` directory, per below.

+### Install/Transition to Docker Desktop for Mac

+If you haven't already, install [Docker Desktop For Mac](https://docs.docker.com/docker-for-mac/install/).
+If you previously used Docker Toolbox, follow the instructions for transitioning.
+The Docker installer for Mac OS includes `docker-compose`.

 ### Install the shim with [Composer](https://getcomposer.org):

 ```